xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl2.md

 The previous example showed how to compose an ASP.NET custom control from other standard controls.
 This example shows how you can instead generate standard form elements on the browser by rendering the HTML for them directly.

-In the composite temperature control TemperatureConverterCtl1, discussed previously, all the data transfers between the browser and the server, relating to the standard child controls that it contains, are handled automatically by the controls themselves.
+In the composite temperature control `TemperatureConverterCtl1`, discussed previously, all the data transfers between the browser and the server, relating to the standard child controls that it contains, are handled automatically by the controls themselves.
 Rendered controls require a bit more programming because it is up to the control developer to do the data transfer.
-The data transfer is managed through two interfaces, namely IPostBackDataHandler and IPostBackEventHandler.
+The data transfer is managed through two interfaces, namely`IPostBackDataHandler` and `IPostBackEventHandler`.
 We will see how these interfaces are used later.

-The `:Class` statement for TemperatureConverterCtl2 specifies that it provides these interfaces.
+The `:Class` statement for `TemperatureConverterCtl2` specifies that it provides these interfaces.
 ```apl
 :Class TemperatureConverterCtl2: Control,
                   System.Web.UI.IPostBackDataHandler,